OSOSystem/oso-docs/README.md

 As we are handling senstive data we want to provide total transparency which is only possible with an open source approach.

 ### Future development goals
-Here a quick writeup to outline our future goals
+Here is a quick writeup outlining our future goals
 * We want to host the OSO project as a service which can be used by everyone (free of course)
 * Providing smartphone apps for help-providers and help-requesters (for Android and iOS)
 * Supporting more devices